MedTech Startup: The Definitive Guide for Founders and Board Members

 Manufacturing Readiness

 Your prototype is not your product.
+Even the device you use in Clinical Trials might not have the economic characteristics to support scaling to many patients.
 The gap between a working prototype and a manufacturable, reliable device has humbled many engineering teams.

 - Design for manufacturing (DFM) - Engineering choices that enable efficient production